A master’s degree in data science helps prepare professionals to take the next career step.

 Data Scientist Salary

-According to May 2020 information from the U.S. Bureau of Labor Statistics (BLS), data scientists earn a median annual wage of just over $98,000.
-While the BLS does not supply job outlook statistics directly focusing on data scientists, it does predict a 15 percent job growth rate over the 2019-2029 decade for computer and information scientists who, according to the BLS, perform many of the tasks of a data scientist, such as collecting data and helping businesses analyze this data for decision-making purposes.
+It does predict a 35 percent job growth rate for 2022-2032, according to the BLS, perform many of the tasks of a data scientist, such as collecting data and helping businesses analyze this data for decision-making purposes.

 Data Science Master’s FAQs